legendarycode3/shared-wallet/README.md

 ## Why This Matters (Shared Wallet Smart Contract)
 * ****Eliminates Single Points of Failure:**** In a traditional wallet, a single private key controls all funds.
-If that key is lost, stolen, forgotten, or compromised,
+If that key is lost, stolen, forgotten, or compromised, the assets are at risk.